Orangevale Pedestrian Accident Lawyer

 A study published in the Journal of Emergency Medicine showed that the global economic burden of injuries caused by collisions between pedestrians and motor vehicles is estimated to be $500 billion.
 Each year, thousands of people lose their lives in pedestrian accidents.
 In fact, over 4,600 pedestrian fatalities and over 70,000 people have suffered injuries in years past in the United States.
 The study also indicated that the burden of the injury on the victim, their families, and society is overwhelming.California Laws Related to Pedestrians and Vehicles

 A motorist is required to exercise all due care when approaching a pedestrian, which includes reducing the speed of their vehicle or taking any other action to ensure the safety of the pedestrian crossing the street.Common Causes of Accidents Involving Pedestrians and Motorists

 In many instances, a collision between a pedestrian and a motorist is caused by the careless and/or reckless behavior of the driver.
 The tragic accident mentioned earlier is a prime example.
 The driver in that incident was reportedly under the influence of alcohol or drugs.
 Other causes of these accidents include:

-- Driver failed to yield to the pedestrian at a crosswalk
+- The driver failed to yield to the pedestrian at a crosswalk

-- Driver failed to obey the speed limit
+- The driver failed to obey the speed limit

-- Driver was distracted by using a cell phone and texting
+- The driver was distracted by using a cell phone and texting

 - Driver was intoxicated